 The pilot tries a first approach.
 It is a little too much, to my taste, two mountains covered with jungle, before entering a mashed gray pea.

 Then the plane rises, goes up at once, out of the cloud and leaves for a large circle on the sun side, over the sea and the islands that form the Bunaken National Marine Park.
 Before returning to the storm cloud, for a second attempt.

 The pilot will repeat the maneuver two or three times, after we have courteously announced that the visibility was really too rotten over the track ...
 Bigre.

-Ace, this pilot!
-We ended up landing, gently, in the pouring rain.
+Ace, that pilot!
+We finally landed, nice and easy, in the pouring rain.
 A relief for everyone.
 All around me, the tight faces relax.

 After, it's easy.
 I pay my 25 USD visa for 30 days, clear the customs, get my bags and find as expected, with his little sign, the guy from Froggies (Bunaken dive center with whom I contacted by e-mail before departure), in the crowd watching the passengers at the exit.